vinhowe/cs224-labs/linux-systems.md

 ```

 where `user` should be replaced by your cs id / user name.
 This will connect to the schizo machine in the department, which will in turn connect you to another lab machine which you will work on.
 If you ever want to connect directly to a specific lab machine, you can replace `schizo` with the name of that machine in the ssh command.
+It rarely matters exactly which machine you are connected to, and all CS machines have access to the same file system, so all of your files and folders will be exactly the same on any CS machine.

-You will be prompted to enter your CS account password.
+You will be prompted to enter your CS account password (If you have trouble with your CS account see: https://docs.cs.byu.edu/doku.php?id=setting-up-your-account-with-the-cs-authentication-system or ask TAs).
 You will then be asked if you want to trust the certificate of the `schizo` machine (since this is your first time connecting).
 You can type `Y` or `Yes` and then press enter.

 You should now see a welcome message from the department machine and then another command prompt, which will display `user@machine:~$`, where `user` will be replaced by your cs user name and `machine` will be the name of the machine that you get connected to.